clokep/relapse/docs/development/saml.md

 # How to test SAML as a developer without a server

 https://fujifish.github.io/samling/samling.html (https://github.com/fujifish/samling) is a great resource for being able to tinker with the
-SAML options within Synapse without needing to deploy and configure a complicated software stack.
+SAML options within Relapse without needing to deploy and configure a complicated software stack.

-To make Synapse (and therefore Element) use it:
+To make Relapse (and therefore Element) use it:

 1. Use the samling.html URL above or deploy your own and visit the IdP Metadata tab.
 2. Copy the XML to your clipboard.
-3. On your Synapse server, create a new file `samling.xml` next to your `homeserver.yaml` with the XML from step 2 as the contents.
+3. On your Relapse server, create a new file `samling.xml` next to your `homeserver.yaml` with the XML from step 2 as the contents.
 4. Edit your `homeserver.yaml` to include:
    ```yaml